Skip to content

 Info

-Member monitor is a feature introduced in v2.5 which allows for the monitoring of incoming Discord accounts and performing 1 of 2 actions:
+The member monitor is a feature introduced in v2.5 which allows for the monitoring of incoming Discord accounts and performing 1 of 2 actions:

 How it works